rpidanny/darwin/docs/faq.md

 - Ideal for documents with varied topics or sections that require individual summarization before integration.

-These methods enable Darwin to efficiently summarize large documents within the token constraints imposed by LLMs.
-However, the choice between `refine` and `map_reduce` depends on the nature of the document content and the desired focus of the summary.

 ### Refine Method

 The `refine` method constructs the summary by iteratively updating its answer.
 It starts by creating a summary for the first chunk of the document.
 Then, it iteratively updates this summary by adding details from each subsequent chunk one by one, until the entire document is processed.